ic-27/stm32f4-spectrum-analyzer/README.md

   - [x] Write middleware for FatFS to integrate w/ microSD card
   - [x] Write module for OLED driver
   - [x] Test CMSIS-4 DSP functions with audio wav file
-  - [ ] Display DSP output onto OLED
+  - [x] Display DSP output onto OLED
+  - [ ] Fix FatFS glue function to read more than 512 bytes at a time
+  - [ ] Use timers to handle timeouts
+  - [ ] Speed up using DMA
   - [ ] Use I2C to allow audio playback

 ## Demo ##